Skip to Content

 Paine Grande campsite in Torres del Paine, Patagonia

-Tickets cannot be reserved in advance; you buy them at the ferry port.
-Ferry schedules and prices do sometimes change; you can check up-to-date ones here and the 9am ferry only runs November through the end of March.
+Tickets can be purchased ahead of time online, meaning you only need to get to the ferry port 15 minutes prior to departure.
+Ferry schedules and prices do sometimes change; you can check up-to-date ones here and the 8.30am ferry only runs November through the end of March.

 6.30pm Pitch up at Paine Grande, have some dinner and then have an early night in preparation for a long day’s hiking tomorrow.